Skip to main content

 The Brain’s Unexpected Reliance on GnRH

 When GnRH signaling is medically altered, these brain functions are also affected.
-The you may notice are a direct consequence of this systemic hormonal shift.
+The cognitive changes you may notice are a direct consequence of this systemic hormonal shift.
 Common cognitive symptoms reported by individuals undergoing treatment with LHRH agonists include challenges with memory and concentration.

 Your brain is an active participant in the body’s hormonal conversation, and GnRH modulators change the language of that dialogue.